scijava/scyjava/README.md

         * Collection -> collections.abc.Collection
         * Iterable -> collections.abc.Iterable
         * Iterator -> collections.abc.Iterator

+        :param data: The Java object to convert.
+        :param gentle: If set, and the type cannot be converted, leaves the data alone rather than raising a TypeError.
         :returns: A corresponding Python object with the same contents.
         :raises TypeError: if the argument is not one of the aforementioned types, and the gentle flag is not set.